ovska/FlameCsv/docs/docs/examples.md

 ### CSV records and fields

-The @"FlameCsv.CsvReader" class contains the `Enumerate`-methods to read @"FlameCsv.CsvRecord`1" that wraps the CSV data, and can be used to inspect details about the records, such has field counts, unescaped record or field, line numbers, and exact character/byte offsets in the file.
+The `Enumerate`-methods in @"FlameCsv.Csv.IReadBuilder`1" can be used to read CSV records without creating class instances from them, and inspect details such has field counts, raw unescaped data, line numbers, and exact character/byte offsets in the file.

 Fields can be accessed directly using the @"FlameCsv.CsvFieldIdentifier"-struct, which is implicitly convertible from @"System.String" and @"System.Int32".
 In the example below, passing `"id"` and `0` to `ParseField` are functionally equivalent.
 The string-overload however includes and additional array/dictionary-lookup.
 The @"FlameCsv.CsvRecord`1.Header" and @"FlameCsv.CsvRecord`1.FieldCount" properties can be used to determine if a specific field can be accessed, along with @"FlameCsv.CsvRecord`1.Contains(FlameCsv.CsvFieldIdentifier)".